-I work as a designer, researcher and educator although this website mostly focusses on my artwork, which I am doing less of these days, and my writtern publications.
+I work as a designer, researcher and educator.
+This website mostly focusses on my artwork, which I am doing less of these days, and my written publications.

+Consultancy.
 In my practice and research I am involved in exploring ways to bring design approaches to organisational problems and community challenges.
-I have about 15+ years' experience of leading design teams working for the public sector and media as well as for organisations such as Vodafone, Deutsche Bank and Metropolitan Housing.
-Through my consultancy Fieldstudio Ltd, I design and facilitate large (up to 100 people) workshops for entrepreneurs and innovators to try out design thinking and service design.
-I'm particularly interested in the role of design approaches in social innovation and entrepreneurship, and I co-curate the Social Design Talks which started in 2012.
+I am an associate of Normann Partners, an international consulting firm with offices in Stockholm and London.
+I have about 15+ years' experience of leading multi-disciplinary teams through design projects for organisations such as Vodafone, Deutsche Bank and Metropolitan Housing.
+Through my consultancy I design and facilitate large (up to 100 people) workshops for entrepreneurs and innovators to try out design thinking and service design.
+Previously I was head of social design at the Young Foundation, London, where I helped build up its design capability.
+I published online a toolkit I use in my consultancy and teaching, the Social Design Methods Menu, in 2012, some of which was re-printed in the Nesta DIY Toolkit.
+I co-founded one of London's first digital media practices, Soda, which makes me some kind of creative entrepreneur.

 1996 MA Computing in Art and Design, Centre for Electronic Arts, Middlesex University